philouxy/Langage-VHDL---Exemple-code-/README.md

 Project 5 - Effect mirror on the 7 Seg displays  [DONE] :

 With an electronics board created by the ETML-ES School and equiped with a FPGA(EMP1270T144C5), realization program in VHDL which allows to display on 7SEG screen the values of A to D, the first degment displays normaly the value, and on the second display allows to see the letter inverted either horizontal or vertical.
 Two switches will allow to select 4 different mode : NORMAL - HORIZONTAL - VERTCIAL - NO DISPLAY.

+Project 6 - CADENAS V0.3  [DONE] :

+With an electronics board created by the ETML-ES School and equiped with a FPGA(EMP1270T144C5), realization program in VHDL which allows to simulate the behavior of a padlock.
+2 switches are used to 3 modes : rest / recording the new code / reading.
+4 switches allow to record a new code or to read the code